DCPhase2TimberLite/Phase-2-Backend-Project/README.md

-# Phase-2-Backend-Project: Timber ~ "Fall in Love"
+# Phase-2-Backend-Project: Timber ~ "Fall in like"

 This is the final project for "Phase 2" of the Flex course for [DigitalCrafts] Houston - Sept 2018 Cohort.
 It is focused on backend technologies using [Node.js].